huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 port other than port TBD for DoQ.
 Such another port MUST NOT be port 53 or port 853.
-This recommendation against use of port 53 for DoQ is to avoid confusion between DoQ and DNS/UDP as specified in {{!RFC1035}}.
-Similarly, using port 853 would cause confusion between DoQ and DNS/DTLS as specified in {{?RFC8094}}.
+This recommendation against use of port 53 for DoQ is to avoid confusion between DoQ and
+DNS over UDP as specified in {{!RFC1035}}.
+Similarly, using port 853 would cause confusion between DoQ and DNS over DTLS as specified in {{?RFC8094}}.

 ## Stream Mapping and Usage